What Are Economic Indicators?

 An economic indicator is a metric used to assess, measure, and evaluate the overall state of health of the macroeconomy.
 Economic indicators are often collected by a government agency or private business intelligence organization in the form of a census or survey, which is then analyzed further to generate an economic indicator.

 Gross Domestic Product (GDP)

 The GDP is widely accepted as the primary indicator of macroeconomic performance.
-The GDP, as an absolute value, shows the overall size of an economy while changes in the GDP, often measured as real growth in GDP, shows the overall health of the economy.
+The GDP, as an absolute value, shows the overall size of an economy, while changes in the GDP, often measured as real growth in GDP, show the overall health of the economy.

 The GDP consists of four components:

 As of this writing, the only country to not use GDP as an economic measure is the Kingdom of Bhutan, which uses the Gross National Happiness index as an alternative.

 However, for all its uses, GDP is not a perfect measure of the economy.
 This is because GDP can vary by political definition even if there is no change in the economy.
 For instance, the EU imposed a rule on indebtedness that a country should maintain a deficit within 3% of its GDP.
 By estimating and including the black market in its GDP calculations, Italy boosted its economy by 1.3%.
 This gave the Italian government more freedom in budgetary spending.

 Another issue relating to reliance on GDP as an economic indicator is that it is released every three months.
 In order to make timely decisions, alternative economic indicators that are released more frequently are used.
 These indicators, which are selected based on a high predictive value in relation to GDP, are used to forecast the overall state of the economy.